martinmariano91/MotSASi/README.md

 ----

-**For running MotSASi Python2.7, Python3.7, FoldX and ClustalO must be installed previously.**
+**For running MotSASi Python2.7, Python3.7, C-Shell (csh) package, Biopython package, FoldX and ClustalO must be installed previously.**

-**Biopython package must be previously installed too.** It is recommended to run the scripts within Anaconda Environment.
+It is recommended to run the scripts within Anaconda Environment.
+The Jpred API is included in the MotSASi folder.

 MotSASi has to be run in different steps: